opendocsg/slw-judgments-backfill/2011_SGCA_5/report.md

 **Introduction**

-1       The 1st Appellant, Mdm Pang Siew Fum (“Pang”), a 56-year old Malaysian, and the 2nd Appellant, Mr Cheong Chun Yin (“Cheong”), a 27-year old Malaysian, were both convicted of trafficking in not less than 2,726 grams of diamorphine (“heroin”), and sentenced to death by Choo Han Teck J (“the Judge”) in _Public Prosecutor v Pang Siew Fum and another_ [2010] SGHC 40 (“the Judgment”).
+1       The 1st Appellant, Mdm Pang Siew Fum (“Pang”), a 56-year old Malaysian, and the 2nd Appellant, Mr Cheong Chun Yin (“Cheong”), a 27-year old Malaysian, were both convicted of trafficking in not less than 2,726 grams of diamorphine (“heroin”), and sentenced to death by Choo Han Teck J (“the Judge”) in _Public Prosecutor v Pang Siew Fum and another_ <span class="citation">[2010] SGHC 40</span> (“the Judgment”).
 Both of them appealed against their convictions and sentences.
 We heard and dismissed the appeals on 21 October 2010.
 We now give our reasons.

 2       Pang initially faced another charge of trafficking in not less than 5,054 grams of diamorphine, but the prosecution only proceeded with the first charge at the trial.